 |Technical Writing Manager||72,200 CZK|

-Publishing and Printing salaries in Czech Republic range from 25,400 CZK per month (minimum average salary) to 99,700 CZK per month (maximum average salary, actual maximum is higher).
+Salaries in Publishing and Printing in Czech Republic range from 25,400 CZK (starting average salary) to 99,700 CZK (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.